haydenhigg/chrys/README.md

 }
 ```

 For more complex use cases, you'll likely want to split the signal and order logic into separate handlers.
-You can pass values through handlers like so:
+You can pass data down through the handler chain like so:

 ```go
 // ...